 Questions to Ask

-So what questions can you ask during those initial talks to suss out whether the organisation is the right one for you?
+Whether you’re looking for the best SEO agency in Toronto, the GTA, or anywhere in the world, there are questions you should ask before you begin.
+It’s important to ask the right questions during those initial talks to suss out whether the organisation is the right one for you.
 We’ve included a list below that will give you a great start:

 - What’s your process?
 How do we get started?